 Our whale shark swimming excursions from Donsol were great from an eco-tourism view point, but we did not really find any animals.
 It is easy for everything to go according to the rules if you are just driving around looking for sharks.
 We stayed in Donsol for about a week and went out on three whale shark swimming expeditions, extending our stay for another day after each unsuccessful attempt.
 During these trips there were six tourists on each boat, the whale shark interacting officer really did a great job, standing in the crow’s nest for the full three hour duration of the trip, trying to spot a whale shark.

 On the last day after our three hours were finished we were lucky and our officer spotted a shark on the way home.
 All 6 of us were in the water in seconds and had about 30 seconds swimming with this magnificent beast, before it dove to deep.
 I was lucky to shoot a couple of seconds of video before it disappeared into the deep; visibility was not very good at about 5 meters.
 There were a lot of boats trying to find whale sharks, but this excursion and the 30 successful seconds were definitely much more enjoyable than the circus we experienced at Oslob.

-Rules for the protection of both the sharks and the tourists were strictly adhered to and the crew did an excellent job.
+Rules for the protection of both the sharks and the tourists were strictly adhered to during our expedition and the crew did an excellent job.

 While we were at Donsol many whale sharks were seen in the harbor of nearby Ligazby, apparently this was very unusual.
 We heard that there were spur of the moment whale shark watching trips were being organized and made our way to Ligazpy by Jeepny.
 This is definitely the dirtiest water I have ever swum in, not just bad visibility but so much rubbish; an ecological nightmare, you have to look at the photos to get any idea of how bad this was.